Are you a singer and you're getting sick? Here's my advice♡

 - sleep as much as I can while keeping my throat from drying out with a scarf or a face mask

 - drink as much water as I can.
 Lemon water sometimes and then honey after it

 - lozenges and buckthorn oil for throat during the day

 - steam or drain the nose, but not over do it

-- if my nose is still clogged when I have to sing, I use nose sprays, but the ones that keep the moisture
+- if my nose is still clogged when I have to sing, I use nose sprays, but the ones that doesn’t dry out nose.

 I hope this was useful.
 Please let me know if there are other methods that you use and that have helped you.
 Let's share the knowledge among this beautiful community.